 Steeped in rich history and culture, Japan has endless iconic attractions and landmarks.
-But, as much as we all wish it was, our annual leave isn’t endless so it helps to narrow it down to a fine selection.
+But, as much as we all wish our annual leave was limitless, it isn't isn’t.
+So, it helps to narrow it down to a fine selection of must-see things in Japan.

 Where is it?
 Mitato, Tokyo